JustinGuese/website-docu-chat.de/content/german/how-it-works.md

 ---
-title : "How It Works"
-description : "this is meta description" layout : "how-it-works" draft : false
+title: 'How It Works'
+description: 'this is meta description'
+layout: 'how-it-works'
+draft: false
 ---

 <section class="section-padding">